liferay/alloy-editor/README.md

 ## Features

-* smart toolbars appear right near the selected text and offer different functions based on context
+* Smart toolbars appear right near the selected text and offer different functionality based on context
-* easily add your own buttons (see the "marquee" example in [the demo](http://alloyeditor.com/demo/))
+* Easily add your own buttons (see the "marquee" example in [the demo](http://alloyeditor.com/demo/))
-* paste images from clipboard, or drag&drop them from another app
+* Paste images from clipboard, or Drag&Drop them from another application
-* insert images from the device's camera!
+* Insert images from the device's camera!
-* paste rich text from any web page and preserve its formatting
+* Paste rich text from any web page and preserve its formatting
-* the full styling power of CKEditor...
+* The full styling power of CKEditor...
 * ...with a much more modern UI
-* core is fully separated from the UI
+* The core is fully separated from the UI
-* the example UI is built with React
+* The example UI is built with React
-* plugin architecture
+* Plugin architecture

 ## Documentation